JosefNemec/PlayniteDocs/docs/manual/gettingStarted/helpAndTroubleshooting/troubleshooting.md

 Go to `Settings` > `Advanced` and use the "Clear web cache" option to resolve this issue.

+If the issue persists after clearing the cache, then your network was blocked by Google from image search website (usually by anti-bot measures) preventing Playnite from getting search results.
+There is no solution for this other than to wait for block to be lifted or use something like VPN to appear under different IP to Google.

 ### Can't drag and drop files to Playnite

 Running Playnite with elevated user rights (as Administrator) can prevent drag-and-drop functionality.
 Avoid running Playnite as an admin or run the source of the drag operation as an admin.